nicholaskang/JobBoard/README.md

 The application will be accessible at http://localhost:3000.

-4. Start the development server:

-   npm run dev

-   The application will be accessible at http://localhost:3000.
-Leave this server running to access the application locally.

-5. Start the local API for job data:
+### 5. Start the local API for job data:

 In a separate terminal window, run the following command:

 ```bash
    npm run server